Catania

 Overview of Catania

-The Sicilian metropolis of Catania is located at the foot of the great volcano Etna.
+Catania is a Sicilian metropolis with a location at the foot of the great volcano Etna.
 The geography and geology has characterized parts of the history of the city and region, as it has changed the cityscape.
-Many buildings in the city has been constructed in the volcanic black lava from Etna over time.
+Many buildings in Catania has been constructed in the volcanic black lava from Etna over time.

 About the travel guide